 The 2022 PIT count numbers for sheltered and unsheltered were entered into the Housing Needs Inventory and Gap Analysis Table.
-Due to Bridges Community Services (BCS) closing during 2022, our shelter capacity in rapid rehousing program was down 15 beds.
+Due to Bridges Community Services (BCS) closing during 2022, our shelter capacity and rapid rehousing program were down 15 beds.
 BCS was the Region 6 Continuum of Care coordinating agency and that service was inoperable for a short period while transferred to another agency which greatly impacted those experiencing unsheltered homelessness.
-The 2022 HIC for Region 6 does not count the number of units for Adults only.
-No data for the number of units of Adults only is available locally.
+The 2022 HIC for Region 6 only counts the number of individuals served for Adults only.
+No data for the number of individual Adults only is available locally.